jayanthidesign/FREELANCERS/README.md

-# Tools & Technologies Used
+# Tools & Technologies Used:

 1.Excel / CSV – Data cleaning and preprocessing

 2.Power BI – Interactive dashboard creation

-# Key Insights
+# Key Insights:

 The platform has 997 freelancers, out of which 446 are active, indicating moderate engagement.